Catarina pupfish

 The Catarina pupfish (Megupsilon aporus) was a diminutive species of fish in the family Cyprinodontidae, first described in 1972.
 It was endemic to a spring in Nuevo León, Mexico.
 In an attempt of saving the rapidly declining species, some were brought into captivity in the late 1980s and early 1990s, but it proved very difficult to maintain.
 In 1994 it became extinct in the wild.
 Gradually the captive populations also perished.
-The last male died in 2014 (pictured in inset) and the species became extinct.
+The last male (pictured in inset) died in 2014, and the species became extinct.

 In addition to its small size, it was characterized by absence of pelvic girdle and pelvic fins, novel male reproductive behavior of jaw-nudging, a darkened dorsal patch, and by having different numbers of chromosomes in male and female fish due to a recent chromosomal fusion event.
 In 2013, its behavior was described based on very limited field observations of the previous wild population and more detailed observations in aquaria.